Note X – Deposits and Investments

-Investments may be presented at amortized cost, original cost or fair market value.
+Investments may be presented at amortized cost, face value or fair market value.
 With amortized cost, interest earnings are recorded when earned.
-With original cost, interest earnings are recorded only when received.
+With face value, interest earnings are recorded only when received.
 With fair value, unrealized changes in fair value are recorded as interest revenue.
 If presentation varies by investment type or fund, these differences must be described.

 Return to Reference 1

 If cash on hand is not significant, governments may report it as part of the “Bank Deposits” category.

 The total deposits and investments disclosed in this column should equal total ending cash and investments reported on the Statement C4.